-Navigation is a four part curatorial series to be held at Articulate, Sydney, from June to September 2018.
-It draws together female artists and writers whose work explores the navigation of urban space.
-Approaches include the articulation of space with the body, walking and mapping projects, explorations of way-finding and navigational aids, and interrogation of the divide between public and private space.
+Navigation was a four part curatorial series held at Articulate, Sydney, from June to September 2018.
+It drew together artists and writers whose work explores the navigation of urban space.
+Approaches included the articulation of space with the body, walking and mapping projects, explorations of way-finding and navigational aids, and interrogation of the divide between public and private space.
 The series as a whole shows the way navigation and movement not only explores but also defines space, physical and metaphorical, personal and public.

 Exhibiting artists: Vanessa Berry, Rebecca Gallo, Caitlin Hespe, Judy Marsh, Sara Morawetz, Mollie Rice, Ebony Secombe, Margaret Seymour, Molly Wagner

 Writers: Sasanki Tennakoon, Angela Garrick, Gabrielle Chantiri